-- A state describes the configuration of the world at a moment of time.

-- A conjunction of positive literal predicates.

-- Closed world assumption

-- Those not mentioned are assumed to be False.

-- Implications

-- Avoid inference

-- No uncertainty about which actions can be executed.

-- No uncertainty about the goal.

-- Consistency with knowledge base semantics.
+- A state describes the configuration of the world at a moment of time. - A conjunction of positive literal predicates. - A literal is a "ground" predicate where the variables are bound to object instances. - Closed world assumption - The state contains a list of literals (ground predicates) that are true. - The other literals not listed are assumed to be False or not true in the world. - This is also known as knowledge base semantics. - Implications - Avoiding the need for inference i.e., determine the state of other literals when some literals are known to be true or false. - No uncertainty about which actions can be executed. - No uncertainty about the goal.